selemondev/create-chakra/README.md

 ```

 ## Contributing
-Pull requests are always welcome, but pleasure ensure that you've properly tested and the project is working correctly.
+Pull requests are always welcome, but please ensure that you've properly tested and the project is working correctly.

 ### Testing locally
 Just clone the repo and run: